 Nearby, you’ll find another of Bašić’s innovative creations, Greeting to the Sun, a companion piece to the Sea Organ.
 This circular plate of light-sensitive tiles absorbs solar energy by day and lights up in a hypnotic series of illuminations at night.
 The changing lights resemble a celestial aurora with smaller discs representing the planets.
 It’s become a popular evening meeting point for Zadar’s residents, with families, couples, the young and the old all gravitating here to enjoy the light show long after dark.

 Zadar is a good year-round destination and has a wide variety of summer festivals, but July to September is also the busiest time in the city and so overcrowding can spoil the tranquil nature of the town.
 Come in April or May, or in late-September or October, for pleasant temperatures, lower prices and quieter streets.

-This sample itinerary will give you an idea of what is possible when you travel in Zadar, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Zadar, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.